GBATZOLIS/Score-Based-Pullback-Riemannian-Geometry/README.md

 # Score-Based Pullback Riemannian Geometry

-This is the official implementation of the paper [Score-Based Pullback Riemannian Geometry](https://arxiv.org/abs/2410.01950).
+This is the official implementation of the paper [Score-Based Pullback Riemannian Geometry](https://arxiv.org/abs/2410.01950) by Willem Diepeveen*, Georgios Batzolis*, Zakhar Shumaylov, Carola-Bibiane Schönlieb.

 In our work, we propose a score-based pullback Riemannian metric, giving **closed-form geodesics** and **interpretable autoencoding**, capturing the **intrinsic dimensionality** & **geometry** of data!